 + PRO: Low crime rates

 Serious crimes and petty theft alike are rare in South Korea.
-Walking alone at night is fairly safe in Seoul, but expats should still be aware of their surroundings and act with common sense.
+Walking alone at night is generally safe in Seoul, although you should remain aware of your surroundings and exercise common sense, particularly in entertainment districts.

 Education and schools in Seoul

-Seoul is home to plenty of public and international schools that all teach at a high standard.
-The majority of expats send their children to international schools due to the language of instruction at public schools being Korean.
-Be that as it may, expats can rest assured that their children's education will be of high quality regardless of which school they attend.
+Seoul is home to numerous public and international schools that teach at a high standard.
+The majority of expat families send their children to international schools due to the language of instruction at public schools being Korean.
+International schools offer British, American, International Baccalaureate, or other international programmes.

 - CON: High-pressure education culture

 Koreans take education very seriously.
-Those born outside of Seoul will work their entire lives to have the chance to go to university in the city, and those already in Seoul will do whatever it takes to stay there.
-Students, starting at a young age, often go to after-school academies (hagwon), which focus on various subjects.
-High school students are under tremendous amounts of pressure to achieve good grades and make it into a prestigious university, either in Seoul or the USA.
+Those born outside of Seoul work hard to have the chance to attend university in the city, while those already in Seoul strive to maintain their educational opportunities.
+Students, starting at a young age, often attend after-school academies (hagwon), which focus on various subjects.
+High school students face tremendous pressure to achieve excellent grades and secure places at prestigious universities, either in Seoul or abroad.

 Healthcare in Seoul